GMP & ISO 22000 Certified Manufacturing — European Standards, Global Reach

 5. What Is Your Minimum Order Quantity, and Do You Offer Pilot Runs?

 High MOQs are a significant barrier for emerging brands and a red flag in some cases — manufacturers with very high MOQs may not have the flexibility to accommodate the quality controls needed for smaller, specialized batches.
 Look for a manufacturer that offers pilot runs (typically 10–20% of full production scale) that allow you to validate your formula, packaging, and labeling before committing to a full production run.
-Pilot runs should be produced under the same GMP conditions as full production — not in a 'development kitchen.'
+Pilot runs should be produced under the same GMP conditions as full production — not in a

 6. What Regulatory Support Do You Provide?